Take a look at our Cape Town accommodation!Watch Video Tour

 Accommodation, Food and Transport

 You are hosted by the Team of Gap Year South Africa in our comfortable fully furnished house along with all our volunteers.
+Our project coordinator lives with the volunteers, and with the rest of the team ensure a staff to student ratio of a minimum 1:5.
 The volunteer house is a very safe and friendly environment within Fish Hoek, a coastal village lying in a valley at the mouth of the Silvermine River, on the False Bay side of the Cape Peninsula.

 Our volunteers stay in dormitory style accommodation with communal bathrooms.
 The house facilities include a DVD player and television, broadband internet access and a swimming pool.
 The house is located a short distance from the golden beaches of the magnificent Indian Ocean and conveniently situated within walking distance to a wide range of amenities for all your additional needs.